Community Summit 2026

 The Summit culminates on Sunday afternoon with a community-wide program that brings together leaders, organizations, and participants for deeper conversation and connection.

 This program will include: a panel of community leaders and partners, opportunities to listen, reflect, and engage.
+The nursery will be staffed and we will have educational program for kids about food insecurity.

 This afternoon is designed to draw together the threads of the entire week—service, leadership, lived experience, and shared concern for our neighbors—and to invite continued collaboration beyond the Summit itself.